adriennebrady/TrackIt/Sprint4.md

 * ####  &emsp; Description

+This endpoint is used to search for items that belong to a user in the database.

 * ####  &emsp; Request

+The request to this endpoint must contain a JSON object with the following fields:

+  1. **Authorization** (string, required): A token that verifies the identity of the user making the request.
+  2. **Item** (string, required): The name of the item that the user wants to search for.

 * ####  &emsp; Errors

+This endpoint may return the following error status codes and messages:

+  1. **401 Unauthorized**: When the token provided is invalid or has expired.
+  2. **500 Internal Server Error**: When there was a problem getting the items from the database.

 * ####  &emsp; Response

+If the request is successful, the response will be a JSON object containing an array of items that match the search criteria.

 * ####  &emsp; Functionality

+The **SearchGet** function takes in a **gorm.DB** object and returns a **gin.HandlerFunc**.
+When the endpoint is called, it first parses the JSON request body into a **SearchRequest** object.
+It then verifies that the token provided is valid by calling the **IsValidToken** function, passing in the token and the **gorm.DB** object.

+If the token is valid, the function proceeds to retrieve all items from the **items** table in the database that match the **ItemName** and **username** fields provided in the request body.
+Finally, the function returns the retrieved items as a JSON response with a status code of 200.
+If there was an error, the function aborts the request and returns an appropriate error message with the corresponding HTTP status code.

 ---------------------